MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-quantum-include-python.md

    includes the `qsharp` Python package.
 Make sure you are running your Python script from a terminal where this conda environment is activated.

-1. If you've never used Q# with Python, follow the steps in [Create your first Q# program with Python](xref:microsoft.quantum.install-qdk.overview.python).
+1. If you've never used Q# with Python, follow the steps in [Write a Q# and Python programs](xref:microsoft.quantum.how-to.python-local).

 1. Write your Q# operations in a `*.qs` file.
 When running `import qsharp` in Python, the IQ# kernel will automatically detect any .qs files in the same